-If you are a member of the pension system and expect to collect social security during retirement, you may be wondering whether joining DCP will benefit you.
+If you are a member of a pension system and expect to collect social security during retirement, you may be wondering whether joining DCP will benefit you.
 While pension and social security provide two-thirds of a sound foundation for retirement, these two income sources alone may not be enough to live comfortably and cover expenses adequately.

-Experts say an individual will need as many sources of savings as possible for retirement.
+Experts say an individual will need as many sources of income as possible for retirement.
 NYC DCP is an excellent choice as a third stream of income to supplement pension and social security throughout retirement